tldr-pages/tldr/pages/linux/see.md

 # see

-> Alias to run-mailcap's view.
+> Alias to run-mailcap's view

+- An alias to a run-mailcap's action print.

+`see {{filename}}`

 - See action can be used to view any file (usually image) on default mailcap explorer:

 `see {{filename}}`

-- Using with run-mailcap:
+- Using with run-mailcap.

 `run-mailcap --action=view {{filename}}`